ryasar79/reduxx/README.md

 #### Way better larger-app React state management than [Dan Abramov](https://twitter.com/dan_abramov?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor)'s super-overly-complicated [Redux](https://redux.js.org/introduction). 😉

 **Note to [Dan Abramov](https://medium.com/@dan_abramov):** This is nothing personal.
 This module was created for the honor of virtuous code, virtuous "[art](https://redux.js.org/introduction/prior-art)" as you put it.
-You have desecrated this ancient practice with your misdeeds, misdeeds which are exemplified in the extremely popular NPM module [Redux](https://www.npmjs.com/package/redux).
+You have desecrated this ancient practice with your misdeeds, misdeeds which are exemplified in the extremely popular NPM module [Redux](https://www.npmjs.com/package/redux). (read the "[Why Use ReduxX](#why-use-reduxx)" section below to find out more about what this is referring to)

 ### Table of Contents: